-Basic earnings per share is calculated by dividing net income attributable to common shareholders by the weighted-average number of shares outstanding.
-Except where the result would be antidilutive to income from continuing operations, diluted earnings per share is calculated by assuming the vesting of unvested restricted stock and the exercise of stock options and warrants, unrecognized compensation costs, as well as the related income tax benefits.
+Basic earnings per share is calculated by dividing net income (loss) attributable to common shareholders by the weighted-average number of shares outstanding.
+Except where the result would be antidilutive to income from continuing operations, diluted earnings per share is calculated by assuming the vesting of unvested restricted stock and the exercise of stock options and warrants and unrecognized compensation costs.